Cheap Ticket Alerts

 Get notified by email when TransPennine Express Advance tickets go on sale

-At TransPennine Express our aim is to continue to build an inclusive culture and our values are central to this, especially being ‘supportive of each other’.
+At TransPennine Express our aim is to continue to build an inclusive culture and our values are central to this, especially being “be yourself” and “pull together”.
 Working together we can build a better future for our colleagues and customers.
 Our colleagues are from all walks of life with varied personal experiences and career journeys into rail.

 TPE has almost 2,500 people across the business and partners in the North of England and into Scotland.
 The majority of these are in service delivery roles, with 1,680 employed by TPE itself.